Correlation of Uric Acid Levels in Saliva, Blood, and Urine

 Certain medicines like diuretics, aspirin, and niacin can result in high levels of uric acid.
 Cancer treatment drugs and radiation therapy can also affect uric acid levels.

-When uric acid buildup can cause health issues.
-Crystals of uric acid can collect in the joints, leading to a painful form of inflammation called gout.
-Too much uric acid is also associated with kidney stones.
+When uric acid builds up, it can cause health issues.
+Crystals of uric acid can collect in the joints, leading to a painful form of inflammation called gout, and excess uric acid is also associated with kidney stones.

 Importance of Uric acid Levels in Clinical Diagnostics